What is the role of Research Finance?

 Higher Education Research Data Collection (HERDC) returns are provided annually.
 There are two parts to this: income and publications.
 Finance is involved with the income part of the return.
 This data is used to determine how much funding or research block grants UNSW receives.

 On completion of your research project and when all financial management obligations are finalised, we will close your account.
 For details see Closing Research Funds.

 - Exception reporting

-RF and GMO produce and monitor a number of exception reports to facilitate keeping information up-to-date for research financial management.
+RF and RGC produce and monitor a number of exception reports to facilitate keeping information up-to-date for research financial management.
 This includes:

 - Projects active in NSFinancials but with research activities completed

 - Projects inactive in NSFinancials but where research activities not completed